Pasadena Spousal Support Lawyers

 - Our attorneys have the financial expertise to help you with all aspects of spousal support.

 - You can work with a Certified Family Law Specialist or another experienced attorney.

 With decades of combined legal experience, the legal team at Gille Kaye Law Group, PC knows what it takes to seek a favorable resolution to your spousal support issues.

 When Is Spousal Support Awarded in a Divorce?

-One spouse may be ordered to pay spousal support in a divorce if the court determines that the other, lower-earning spouse requires financial support—either during or after the divorce.
+One spouse may be ordered to pay spousal support in a dissolution of marriage if the court determines that the other, lower-earning spouse requires financial support—either during or after the divorce.
 The purpose is to ensure both spouses can maintain some the lifestyle established during the marriage, even if only temporarily.
 It is common for both spouses to have fewer financial resources after separation, mainly because two homes are more costly than one.
 Spousal support may be ordered to ensure that neither spouse suffers an unfair reduction in lifestyle after the divorce.

 How Is Spousal Support Calculated in California?

 In California, a family law judge will consider many factors when deciding whether or not to award spousal support in a divorce—and, if so, in what amount.
 This will vary from case to case, depending on each couple's unique financial needs.